1612628/Zalo-payment-caro-game/final-assignment-features.md

 - Game board will random who be the first, host (X) or opponent (O).
 - Each time turn is limited with 20 seconds, if user do not play their turn, then that user lost.
 - Winning state of user:
-  - Not blocking in two heads
+  - Not blocking in two heads.
-  - Exactly 5 patterns in
+  - Exactly 5 patterns in a direction.

 ## Leaderboard